shortdark/num-of-posts/post-volume-stats/readme.txt

 9. New "Date Range" page which applies a date range to the main page only, not "Category", "Tag" or "Custom Taxonomy" pages.

 == Changelog ==

+= 3.2.03 =

+* UPDATED: Refactored the array functions.

 = 3.2.02 =